Lexirem/Project-2/README.md

 - GET /
   - renders the homepage
 - GET /auth/signup
-  - redirects to / if user logged in
+  - redirects to /login so the user can log in
   - renders the signup form (with flash msg)
 - POST /auth/signup
-  - redirects to / if user logged in
+  - redirects to /login so the user can log in
   - body:
-    - username
+    - name
     - email
     - password
 - GET /auth/login